kubesphere/website/content/en/news/kubesphere-2025-year-in-review.md

 Every breakthrough in 2025 was built on the trust and collaboration of customers, partners, and community members.

 Looking ahead to 2026, KubeSphere stands ready with a more resilient foundation and a more agile ecosystem.
-We invite you to master your digital core and embrace an intelligent and resilient digital future together.
+We invite you to master your digital core and embrace an intelligent and resilient digital future together.<br>
 KubeSphere invites you to navigate the digital future together.